phillipahereza/storj-file-sender/README.md

 - More in depth tests
 - Better error handling between connections.
 Functionality to allow the `Relay` to inform the `Sender` and `Receiver` specifically why something went wrong on the `Relay` and then display this error to the user of either the `Sender` or the `Receiver`.
 This could be acheived with expanding the Header protocol.
 - Research into potentially more efficient methods of transferring data between two concurrent connections.
-- Add a `-h` flag to the CLI of each application, to allow the user to discover what arguments are expect without failing.
+- Add a `-h` flag to the CLI of each application, to allow the user to discover what arguments are expected without failing.
 - Lower chance of secret code collision via higher entropy.